Home » Baking Recipes » Biscuits » Chinese Walnut Cookies: Hup Toh Soh

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make these Chinese walnut cookies, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+If you make these Chinese walnut cookies, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Chinese Walnut Cookies.
 PIN IT.